-Lowe’s Home Improvement began as a small hardware store in 1946.
-In the last 70 years, the store has grown from a small, local store to a large chain of home improvement retailers providing supplies, instruction, and support for whatever do-it-yourself or do-it-for-me project they can dream up.
+In the last 70 years, Lowe’s has grown from a small, local store to a large chain of home improvement retailers providing supplies, instruction, and support for whatever do-it-yourself or do-it-for-me project they can dream up.

 Lowes Windows Replacement and Installation

-Lowe’s does not manufacture the windows they install, but they have chosen brands with a reputation for building quality projects with high energy efficiency ratings and exceptional durability.
-When choosing windows, homeowners will have the option of wood, wood-clad, vinyl, and aluminum as well as low-E, tinted, or safety glass.
+Lowe’s does not manufacture the windows they install, but the brands they carry are known for their high energy efficiency ratings, exceptional durability, and quality materials.
+When choosing windows from Lowe’s, you’ll have the option of wood, wood-clad, vinyl, and aluminum, as well as low-E, tinted, or safety glass.

-The home window installation process begins when potential homeowners fill out a simple contact form, indicating which service they are interested in.
-Next, a qualified Lowe’s employee who has received specialized training and the appropriate licensure for their state will contact the homeowner to learn more about their project and schedule an initial assessment.
-Upon completion of the assessment, the professional from Lowe’s will walk hand-in-hand with the homeowner, assisting them in choosing windows for their specific needs.
+The home window installation process begins when potential you fill out a simple contact form, indicating which service you’re interested in.
+Next, a qualified Lowe’s employee—who has received specialized training and the appropriate licensure for their state—will contact you to learn more about your project and schedule an initial assessment.
+They’ll guide you through the best choices for your specific needs.
+Once you’ve purchased your windows and installation, your appointment for installation will be immediately scheduled.
 When windows and installation are purchased, a home installation will be scheduled right away.
-Lastly, the homeowners can relax knowing a qualified installation specialist will efficiently install each window, removing the old window and cleaning the space before they leave.

 Window Types Offered by Lowe’s Home Improvement

 Lowe’s has chosen to offer installation services for any of the windows available for purchase in their retail stores.
-From high end, customizable windows to more cost-effective, energy efficient options, Lowe’s has a window to fit any need.
+From high-end, customizable windows to more cost-effective, energy efficient options, Lowe’s has a window to fit any need.
 Builders and homeowners can choose from a variety of window styles, colors, shapes, and features.
-Choosing the right window for your home depends heavily on budget, location specific climate needs, your home’s design and architectural characteristics, and the operational functions of each window.
-Continue reading to learn more about the types of windows offered as part of the Lowe’s Home Improvement Window Installation.
+Choosing the right window for your home depends heavily on your budget, location-specific climate needs, your home’s design and architectural characteristics, and the operational functions of each window.

 Double Hung Lowes Windows